 8. Nelson Wine Tours

 Nelson in the South Island is a foodie’s paradise.
 Among the fruit orchards, craft beer breweries, distilleries, eateries and art scene are the vineyards and cellar doors of Nelson.
 In fact, there are 23 cellar doors to visit in this sunny region!
 See a handful of the best on a Nelson winery tour where your guides will drive you to a mix of Nelson’s interesting food, drink and art establishments.
 Find out more in our 23 Nelson Wineries on the Nelson Wine Trail.

 Tour Operators: Bay Tours Nelson, Wine Art and Wilderness Nelson Tours, Nelson Tours and Travel, and Vintage Wine Tours.

 Cycle or be shuttled around the contagiously laid-back region of Gisborne on the east coast of the North Island.
 Taste some sensational white wines, as the region largely produces Chardonnay, Chenin Blanc, Gewurztraminer and Riesling.
 A tour around the Gisborne wine region also includes plenty of local food to try!
 See more things to do in Gisborne in our 10 Must-Dos In Gisborne.

 Location: Tairawhiti Tours, Cycle Gisborne, and Archer Tours.

 Head north in the Auckland region and you’ll start to notice the fertile lands planted with rows and rows of vines.
 Driving tours of the region will take you to the wine sub-regions of Kumeu, Huapai, Waimauku and Matakana where you’ll immerse not only in the wine culture but the food culture too!
-Learn more about the Auckland region in Auckland Region Guide for Backpackers.
+Learn more about the Auckland region in our Auckland destination category.